bogosorter/Musicly/docs/user/user.md

 ### Control Area

-You control the music playback in this area.
-You can pause, play, stop, skip, view the queue and seek (go 5 seconds forward or backward) the currently playing track.
+Here music playback can be controlled.
+You can pause, play, stop, skip, view the queue and seek (move 5 seconds forward or backward) the currently playing track.
+The circling arrows are used to toggle between the different repeat options: `none`, `one time` and `forever`.

 ![](./images/control.jpg)